MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/planning-guide.md

 ![SharePoint admin center site collections settings](media/3edc4ae1-cf3c-430b-9afb-d09fe5045cf0.png)

 Communication sites and new team sites that belong to Office 365 groups can't be created or managed in the classic SharePoint admin center.
-For info about creating these sites, see [Create a team site in SharePoint Online](https://support.office.com/article/ef10c1e7-15f3-42a3-98aa-b5972711777d) and [Create a communication site in SharePoint Online](https://support.office.com/article/7fb44b20-a72f-4d2c-9173-fc8f59ba50eb).
-For info about allowing users to create sites, see [Manage site creation in SharePoint Online](manage-site-creation.md).
-For info about managing these sites using Microsoft PowerShell, see [Manage team sites and communication sites by using PowerShell](manage-team-and-communication-sites-in-powershell.md).
+For info about creating and managing these sites using the new SharePoint admin center preview, see [Manage sites in the new SharePoint admin center](manage-sites-in-new-admin-center.md).

 ### Plan your site collection details